This is part of a series of posts on Romans. Click here for the contents page.

 In the previous post, we saw that the question, “has the word of God failed?” – i.e. “has God been unfaithful to ethnic Israel?”, is being asked in response to Paul’s clear teaching that God has decided to save all who have faith in Christ.
 Paul anticipates that this teaching will prompt an objection from some ethnic Israelites who consider that God ought to save ethnic Israelites due to their physical descent from Abraham and/or their obedience to the law (as they understand it).

-In the C2-B1 section (Romans 9:6-29), Paul is therefore addressing people who do not like the situation that God has decided to save all who have faith in Christ.
+In Romans 9:6-29, Paul is therefore addressing an objection from people who do not like the situation that God has decided to save all who have faith in Christ.
 These people have heard Paul’s teaching on how God has decided who will be saved, and they think that God should do things in a different way.
-It is to these people that Paul speaks in this section.
+It is to these people that Paul responds in this section.
 Their suggestion that God ought to apply salvation in a different way from how Paul has explained it prompts Paul to remind them that God has the right to decide who will be saved, and it is entirely up to God how he will do this.
 It is not our place as mere human beings to criticise God’s plan for salvation.
-Paul is particularly concerned to express this fact, as the way in which God has decided to bring about his salvation plan – that everyone who trusts in Christ will be saved – is the great news of the gospel (which is what Paul gets so excited about in the central C2-D section (Romans 10:4-13).
+Paul is particularly concerned to express this fact, as the way in which God has decided to bring about his salvation plan – that everyone who trusts in Christ will be saved – is the great news of the gospel (which is what Paul gets so excited about in the central section of Romans 10:4-13).
 No one is automatically rejected or without hope in this situation.
 In contrast, if God were to save people based on ethnicity, for example, then the gospel would not be good news for those who fail to meet the criterion.
 They would be ruled out with no way of switching in to the group of people who will be saved.

 Before we look into the text in detail, we can see these two points being made.
 The first point, “not based on ethnicity”, is made in verses 6b-9, as the underlined wording below demonstrates:

-“[6b] For not all who are descended from Israel belong to Israel, and not all are children of Abraham because they are his offspring, but “Through Isaac shall your offspring be named.”
-This means that it is not the children of the flesh who are the children of God, but the children of the promise are counted as offspring.
+“[6b] For not all who are descended from Israel belong to Israel, and not all of Abraham’s children are his seed, but “Through Isaac shall your seed be named.”
+This means that it is not the children of the flesh who are the children of God, but the children of the promise are counted as seed.
 For this is what the promise said: “About this time next year I will return, and Sarah shall have a son.””